gjbex/Fortran-MOOC/docs/basic_datatypes.md

 The operators defined on real numbers are the same as for integers, except that `/` is the division, so `1.0/2.0 == 0.5`.

-The list of intrinsic function defined on real numbers is quite impressive and includes the usual suspects such as `sqrt` (square root), `exp` (exponential function), the trigonometric functions and their inverses, but also `erf` and `erfc` (error function and complementary error function).
+The list of intrinsic procedures defined on real numbers is quite impressive and includes the usual suspects such as `sqrt` (square root), `exp` (exponential function), the trigonometric functions and their inverses, but also `erf` and `erfc` (error function and complementary error function).

 The `iso_fortran_env` module defines three kinds for real numbers: